RHesketh/OpenBudget/docs/wip/README.md

 ### Continuous Integration

-The project is designed to be deployed using [Travis CI](http://travisci.org).
-There are Gemfiles designed for CI usage in the test/ci/gemfiles folder.
-If changes are made to the main Gemfile, these should also be added to the CI gemfiles as well.
+The project is tested against Ruby 2.2, Ruby 2.3.3 and JRuby x.x using [Travis CI](http://travisci.org).

 ## Contributing